baishalidutta/Pneumonia-Detection/CONTRIBUTING.md

 # Contribution Guide

 First of all, thanks for considering to contribute.
-We appreciate the time and effort you want to spend helping to improve things around here.
-And help we can use 🙂
+I appreciate the time and effort you want to spend helping to improve things around here.
+And help I can use 🙂

 Here is a (non-exclusive, non-prioritized) list of things you might be able to help us with: